Undergraduate Research Opportunities

 Meeting of the Minds: Undergraduate Research Symposium

 The Undergraduate Research Symposium, or the "Meeting of the Minds," is a university-wide celebration of undergraduate research.
 All Carnegie Mellon undergrads engaged in research and creative projects are encouraged to apply.
 Students can register for the special competitions to win cash prizes.
-Both invidiual students and groups are permitted to apply.
-Among the 2010 winners was English student Allison Seger, who won an award for artistic excellence.
-For more information about the symposium visit the "Meeting of the Minds" website.
+Both individual students and groups are permitted to apply.

 - Student must have a major in H&SS (primary or additional) or be in the BHA program.

 - Student must be officially classified as a senior by having completed a minimum of 238 units before beginning the program.

 - Student must have a cumulative QPA of at least 3.25 and at least 3.50 in the H&SS major associated with the proposed project.

 - Student must find and secure approval from a faculty member willing to supervise the project and serve in the role as thesis advisor.

 For more information on the program, please visit the Dietrich College Advising website.